jenkins-x/jx-docs/content/en/v3/admin/guides/cluster-recovery/cluster-demo.md

 ![Delete Zone](/images/v3/gcp_delete_zone.png)

 ## Recover
-The Jenkins X terraform modules write some details into a cluster once it is created, this can cause issues when applying the Terraform plan if that cluster is not available.
+The JayeX terraform modules write some details into a cluster once it is created, this can cause issues when applying the Terraform plan if that cluster is not available.

 You will need to modify the state file so navigate to your local clone of your infrastructure git repository